MostafaSensei106/FP-Growth/README.md

     ```yaml
     dependencies:
-      fpgrowth_dart: ^1.0.0 # Replace with the latest version
+      fp_growth: ^1.0.0 # Replace with the latest version
     ```

 2. Install it from your terminal: